JonathanMerritt/ExampleBuildSrcKts/README.md

 ## *ExampleBuildSrcKts*

-**Whats** - Example for using a kotlin-dsl buildSrc module and project wide `*.gradle.kts` files.
+**What** - Example for using a kotlin-dsl buildSrc module and project wide `*.gradle.kts` files.

-**Whys** - When buildSrc uses the kotlin-dsl in a project that doesn't has it's downsides.
+**Why** - When buildSrc uses the kotlin-dsl in a project that doesn't has it's downsides.
 Limited use of the kotlin language features being the most prominent.

 **Hows**